sparkflows/sparkflows-docs/docs/web-app/adding-stages.rst

       :width: 60%

 - In first column add file component to choose files to upload to databricks.
-In this component in File tab in "STORAGE" select "Base64"
+In this component in File tab in "STORAGE" select "Base64".
+Set its property name to ``file``.

    .. figure:: ../_assets/web-app/add-stage-uplaod-file.PNG
       :alt: web-app